Fancy2209/Recapturing-The-DeadZone/src/content/docs/playerio/playerioconnector.md

 `PlayerIOConnector` is a service that authenticate the players.
 It can connect to Facebook, Armor games, Kongregate, or even through PlayerIO itself.

-After the [preloader](/main#preloader) loads completely (`thelaststand.preloader.core.Main@line 162`), the game starts communicating with `PlayerIOConnector`.
+After the [preloader](/main#preloader) loads completely (`preloader/thelaststand.preloader.core.Main@line 162`), the game starts communicating with `PlayerIOConnector`.
 The communication decides which authentication service to use.

 Currently, our private server choose to authenticate through PlayerIO.